Nothing says fall like pumpkin! We love our pumpkin spice lattes, pumpkin pies, and of course, our jack o’lanterns.

 Pumpkins require heavy feeding.
 Apply compost or fertilizer regularly to keep vines producing and to grow healthy fruit.
-Use a high nitrogen fertilizer early on when seedlings are young.
+Use a high-nitrogen fertilizer early on when seedlings are young.
 Later, switch to a high phosphorus fertilizer shortly before the blooms begin to appear.

-Pumpkins also require plenty of water, up to an inch per week, especially when fruit is beginning to appear and grow.
+Pumpkins also require plenty of water, up to an inch per week, especially when the fruit is beginning to appear and grow.
 Avoid watering the leaves and fruit of the pumpkin vine, and concentrate water at the root area.

 Mulch will keep moisture in and pests and weeds out of your pumpkin patch.
 If the leaves and plants are too wet, powdery mildew can occur and damage or kill your pumpkin patch.